sktime/sktime/docs/source/get_involved/governance.rst

 We have the following guidelines:

--  ``sktime`` aims to provide a repository for algorithms to enhance reproducible research, putting no lower bounds on number of citations, algorithms performance, or frequency of use.
+-  ``sktime`` aims to provide a repository for algorithms to enhance reproducible research, putting no lower bounds on number of citations, algorithmic performance, or frequency of use.
 -  For inclusion, a scientific reference must be available and linked to the python estimator.
    A scientific reference is a formal description of the algorithm which satisfies basic scientific requirements, e.g., be formally correct, complete, and